CreativeDevelopments/CDCommands/README_UPDATE.md

 # Creating an Event

-To create a new event for your bot to listen to, all you need to do is create a new file in your events dirrectory, which in this case is "events", and import the class named "Event" from the module.
+To create a new event for your bot to listen to, all you need to do is create a new file in your events directory, which in this case is "events", and import the class named "Event" from the module.
 After that, all you need to do is export a new instance of the class and there you have it!
 A new event file!

 ```js
 // ./events/messageDelete.js